-The PI is defined as a CSUF full-time faculty member having assigned space where research activity is conducted.
+The PI is defined as a CSUF full-time faculty member having assigned space where research or instructional activities are conducted.
 The PI is responsible for full compliance with the policies, practices and procedures set forth by CSUF.
-This responsibility extends to all aspects of biosafety involving all individuals who enter or work in the PI's laboratory or collaborate in carrying out the PI's research.
-Although the PI may choose to delegate aspects of the Biosafety Program in his/her laboratory to other laboratory personnel (laboratory directors, supervisors, graduate students, etc.) or faculty, this does not absolve the PI of their ultimate responsibility.
-The PI remains accountable for all activities occurring in their laboratory.
-Written documentation of training and compliance with appropriate biosafety practices and procedures is essential.
+This responsibility extends to all aspects of biosafety involving all individuals who enter or work in the PI's laboratory or collaborate in carrying out the PI's research or instruction.
+Although the PI may choose to delegate aspects of the Biosafety Program in his/her laboratory to other laboratory personnel (laboratory directors, supervisors, graduate students, etc.) or faculty, this does not absolve the PI of his/her ultimate responsibility.
+The PI remains accountable for all activities occurring in his/her laboratory.
+Documentation of training and compliance with appropriate biosafety practices and procedures is essential.
 The PI is responsible for ensuring the appropriate safety training of personnel, provision of appropriate personal protective equipment (PPE), and for correcting errors and unsafe working conditions.

-As part of their general responsibilities, the PI shall:
+As part of her/his general responsibilities, the PI shall: